top of page

 Tamar Gaffin-Cahn

-• Jan 31, 2024
+• Sep 2, 2024

 • 2 min read

-Welcome to the first edition of The Growth Coach newsletter!
-In this monthly email, I'll share a few things circulating in my mind over the previous weeks.
+In this monthly blog, I'll share a few things circulating in my mind over the previous weeks.
 These emails will be short and sweet, providing thought-provoking insights and lessons about creativity, youth, career, leadership development, and more.
-I welcome your thoughts and reactions to the content in this newsletter.
+Thanks for following along in this weird journey of life.

 What I'm Reading